The best cots, cribs and cot beds for safe sleeping

 Best gliding crib

 Winner of the Gold award at the 2023 Mother&Baby Awards for Best Cot, Crib, or Moses Basket, the Babymore Air Motion Gliding Crib boasts a gentle gliding motion that’s activated by the baby’s movement to soothe them back to sleep.
-Parents praised this feature in particular, noting the ‘smooth glide’ with one saying that “as soon as I placed my newborn in this crib, he settled immediately.
+Parents praised this feature in particular, noting the ‘smooth-glide’ with one saying that “as soon as I placed my newborn in this crib, he settled immediately.
 I love the fact that I can rock him whilst I am in bed.”

 While this crib doesn’t offer the co-sleeping potential of others we tested, it has an optimum height of 74cm and can be positioned close to the bed for easy night feeds and the mesh panels on two sides allow you to see your baby with ease.
-One of our mum testers noted that “The mesh sides also make it easy to see baby when lying in bed and this gives additional peace of mind”, while another felt this was also beneficial for her baby who seemed to “appreciate the mesh sides, as she is able to see everything that is going on around”.
+One of our mum testers noted that “The mesh sides also make it easy to see the baby when lying in bed and this gives additional peace of mind”, while another felt this was also beneficial for her baby who seemed to “appreciate the mesh sides, as she is able to see everything that is going on around”.

-The standalone design and lightweight construction - weighing only 6kg it’s one of the lightest we tested – make it easy to move from room to room if needed and the handy travel bag allows you to transport it easily for trips away.
+The standalone design and lightweight construction - weighing only 6kg, it’s one of the lightest we tested – make it easy to move from room to room if needed, and the handy travel bag allows you to transport it easily for trips away.
 One parent noted that "this cot is an absolute dream to assemble... it's lightweight and easy to move about, but also feels sturdy."
 It proved popular with testers on other practicalities, including the machine-washable crib cover, mattress cover, and reflux wedge cover.

 We tested this product as part of the Mother&Baby Awards 2023, where it won Gold for Best Cot, Crib or Moses Basket.